ETH-NEXUS/scAmpi_single_cell_RNA/testdata/README_testdata.md

 NOTE: `run_scAmpi.sh` is prepared for LSF job scheduling.
 If a different job scheduler is used on your HPC, please adapt run_scAmpi.sh accordinly by changing the lsf-related parts of the call.

+#### Avoid cellranger step
+If the cellranger step should be avoided in the test run, the file `5k_pbmc_v3.h5.tar` can be used as a starting point.
+With `tar -xvf 5k_pbmc_v3.h5.tar` the file can be unpacked.
+Then, it should be copied into the direcory `analysis_output_dir/rawCounts/`, where "analysis_output_dir" is the output directory specified in the config file.
+This way scAmpi_basic starts after the cellranger step, saving time and other resources.